Donald Trump's father was arrested following a Ku Klux Klan-related altercation in 1927.

 In 1927, Donald Trump’s father would have been 21 years old, and not yet a well-known figure.
 Multiple sources report his residence at the time — and throughout his life — at the same address.

 To be clear, this is not proof that Trump senior — who would later go on to become a millionaire real estate developer — was a member of the Ku Klux Klan or even in attendance at the event.
 Despite sharing lawyers with the other men, it’s conceivable that he may have been an innocent bystander, falsely named, or otherwise the victim of mistaken identity during or following a chaotic event.

 A person answering calls at the N.Y.C.
 Police Department’s Records Section said that arrest reports dating that far back were not available in any form.

-BoingBoing included a copy of the New York Times article dated 1 June 2015, and the source material was available behind a paywall on the New York Times‘ web-based archive.
+BoingBoing included a copy of the New York Times article, with the source material available behind a paywall on the New York Times‘ web-based archive.
 That article reported a May 1927 “free-for-all battle” involving 100 policemen and 1,000 Klansmen in Jamaica, Queens:

-The elder Trump’s name appeared once in the article, at the end of a portion with the heading “Prisoners are Arraigned.”
-Details about charges filed against other individuals were included, but Trump was said to have been “discharged” (with no further information about his overall involvement or lack thereof):
+The elder Trump’s name appeared once in the article, at the end of a portion headed “Prisoners are Arraigned.”
+Details about charges filed against other individuals were included, but Trump was simply said to have been “discharged” (with no further information about his overall involvement or lack thereof):

-On 22 September 2015, the New York Times published an interview with Donald Trump.
-A transcript of a conversation with Trump about the claim was prefaced:
+On 22 September 2015, the New York Times published an interview with Donald Trump, a transcript of which was prefaced with the following: